 If you're a Blue Cross and Blue Shield of Montana (BCBSMT) member, register or log in to Blue Access for MembersSM, our secure member website, for a personalized search based on your health plan and network.

-- You may need to get pre-authorization (or pre-notification) from BCBSMT before getting certain tests or services.
-Your doctor's office will call the pre-authorization number on the back of your BCBSMT member ID card to confirm.
+- You may need to get prior authorization (or pre-authorization) from BCBSMT before getting certain tests or services.
+Your doctor's office will call the prior authorization number listed on your BCBSMT member ID card to confirm.
 You can also call before you go for care or to confirm your doctor's office has gotten the needed authorization.

 - For non-emergencies.
 For a common illness or injury, like a cold, flu, minor cut or burn, you have a few options to get care.
 These are less expensive than going to the emergency room.